mohitpai/journey-optimizer.en/help/using/building-journeys/condition-activity.md

 ![](assets/profile-cap-condition.png)

-## Using segments in conditions {#using-a-segment}
+## Using audiences in conditions {#using-a-segment}

-This section explains how to use a segment in a journey condition.
-For more on segments and how to build them, refer to [this section](../segment/about-segments.md).
+This section explains how to use an audience in a journey condition.
+For more on audiences and how to build them, refer to [this section](../audience/about-audiences.md).

-To use a segment in a journey condition, follow these steps:
+To use an audience in a journey condition, follow these steps:

 1. Open a journey, drop a **[!UICONTROL Condition]** activity and choose the **Data Source Condition**.
    ![](assets/journey47.png)